Bit-Nation/BITNATION-Pangea-react/README.md

 `npm install` to install all dependencies and then `npm run start-native`
 It should print a QR-Code.

 Now you just need to scan the QR-Code using the [Expo app](https://expo.io/) while connected in the same network as your computer.

+## Testing

+You can test the mobile app without cloning the repo and/or building the app yourself.
+You can just download the Expo app to your phone: https://expo.io/

+Then go to [this](https://expo.io/@danielfranca/bitnation) page and scan the qr-code.

+Easy as that, now you can test the app on your phone.

 ## Commands